Western Railway Corridor: Collooney-Claremorris section as a greenway

-In February 2015 a new campaign group the Sligo Greenway Co-op was formed as a shareholding co-op - with shares issued at €1 each and shares sold in blocks of ten.
-As of July 2015 the Sligo Greenway Co-op had 280 shareholders in County Sligo and had the support of two Sligo TDs, Tony McLoughlin and John Perry.
-Perry was not re-elected in 2016.
+A new campaign group, the Sligo Greenway Co-op, was formed in February 2015.
+As of July 2015, the Sligo Greenway Co-op had 280 shareholders in County Sligo and had the support of two Sligo TDs, Tony McLoughlin and John Perry.

-A 2014 study by the NWRA (Northern and Western Regional Assembly) of future recreational developments in the area of outdoor pursuits in Counties Galway, Mayo and Roscommon rejected the idea that the Western Rail Corridor be turned into a walking or cycling route.
+A 2014 study by the NWRA (Northern and Western Regional Assembly) of potential recreational developments in the area rejected the idea that the Western Rail Corridor be turned into a walking or cycling route.
 The "Study of Outdoor Recreation in the West" (2014) stated: "The Regional Planning Guidelines (RPGs) for the West Region 2010-2022 seek the full reinstatement of the Western Rail Corridor as a long-term strategic sustainable transport route.
 Greenways are not mentioned in the RPGs, though the development of suitable long-distance walking and cycling routes (subject to environmental assessment) are supported.
-It is not the purpose of the Regional Planning Guidelines to see such routes provided at the expense of long-term strategic infrastructure so it is critical that the goals are not hampered even in the short term particularly when other more suitable greenway options could be explored taking account of environmental, social and economic considerations".
+It is not the purpose of the Regional Planning Guidelines to see such routes provided at the expense of long-term strategic infrastructure".

-Supporters of the greenway state that use of a greenway will protect the trackbed from adverse possession claims and will not preclude reinstatement of the disused sections of line as a working railway in the future.
+In November 2025, Minister of State for Transport, Seán Canney reportedly ruled out the possibility of the line becoming a greenway, stating that it was "preserved for rail use".